home | immigration & visas | f-1 intl students | employment options | optional practical training | applying for opt

 - G-1145, E-Notification of Application/Petition Acceptance

-- Base Fee for I-765, payable to Department of Homeland Security.
+- Base Fee for I-765, payable to US Department of Homeland Security.
 Personal check, cashiers check or money order is acceptable.
 If you use a personal check, please be sure to wait for the check to be cashed before closing your bank account.

 - Two full-face passport-style photos.
 The photos must be identical and in color with a plain background.
 They must be no more than 30 days old when the I-765 is filed at USCIS.
 Photos can be obtained at U-M Photo Services.
 Put photos in an envelope.
 You should attach the fee and the photo envelope on top of the entire application (on the upper left-hand corner).
 Please do not staple the fee and the photos.
-Use a pencil to gently write your name and SEVIS ID on the back of your photo.
+Use a pencil to gently write your name and I-94 number on the back of your photo.

 - Original USCIS Form I-765 (completed, signed and dated legibly by you).